Find Grad Schools

 64 Yearly Graduations

 The 8th most popular school in the country for biomedical science majors who are seeking their master's degree is Ponce Health Sciences University.
 Each year, around 600 students seeking various degrees attend the university.
 During the most recent year for which we have data, 64 people received their master's degree in biomedical science from PHSU.
-Around 100% of these students were from an underrepresented racial-ethnic group, and 59% were women.
-Ponce Health Sciences University biomedical science graduates who receive their master's degree go on to jobs earning a median salary of $45,974.
+Of these students, 65% were women and 100% were members of underrepresented racial-ethnic groups.

 #9